 Andrew Seeley is Executive Director of the Institute for Catholic Liberal Education.
 He is also a tutor at Thomas Aquinas College in California, where his love has been teaching and learning with his fellow faculty and students from the greatest minds of Western Civilization.

-Gleaves Whitney is the director of Grand Valley State University’s Hauenstein Center for Presidential Studies.
+Gleaves Whitney is Executive Director of The Gerald R. Ford Presidential Foundation.
 Mr. Whitney has written, edited, or contributed to John Engler: The Man, the Leader & the Legacy, American Presidents: Farewell Messages to the Nation, and the revised edition of Russell Kirk’s The American Cause.

 Jeremy Wilkins is Associate Professor of Theology at Boston College.
 He previously served as Associate Professor in Regis College at the University of Toronto, and Director of the Lonergan Research Institute, home of Lonergan’s archives and the center for the production of his Collected Works.
 Prior to that he taught at the University of St. Thomas School of Theology in Houston.